 Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.

 Training times & venues

-Our annual Ninjutsu training retreat is when the club spends a week away training and socialising, a fantastic way to get to know everyone and feel truly part of the Ninjutsu family!
+We host an annual Ninjutsu training retreat in which the club spends a week training and socialising, a fantastic way to get to know everyone and feel truly part of Ninjutsu family!

 Club captain: Rob Heymer